richknowles/ENGINE-AJ-WINDOWS/README.md

 - ✅ Correct XPath for WhatsApp's modern message input field
 - ✅ JS click, pyautogui fallback, and RETURN key fallback
 - ✅ Real-time logging of every action
+- ✅ RETURN key is now verified — only logs 'sent' if message is truly gone
 - ✅ Works with 1-on-1 message targeting